 Step 2: Run Bitnami WordPress Module

-We’ll first start with Bitnami doing it’s thing in setting up a new WordPress installation alongside the default
+We’ll first start with Bitnami doing its thing in setting up a new WordPress installation alongside the default

-wordpress one in the
+one in the

-- First, make the newly downloaded file executable.
+Next, make the newly downloaded file executable:

 $ sudo chmod +x bitnami-wordpress-5.5.3-0-module-linux-x64-installer.run

-2. Before you execute the file, fetch the MySQL password:
+But before you execute the file, fetch the MySQL password:

 $ cat bitnami_application_password